polytope-labs/hyperbridge/README.md

 <br/>

-The sync-committee-rs is the implementation of the Ethereum beacon light client verifier in Rust.
+The sync-committee-rs is the implementation of the Ethereum beacon light client prover & verifier in Rust.
 This is based on the research done here: https://research.polytope.technology/ethereum-light-client

 This library consists of